 Our students complete eight 5-week rotations in the following specialties:

 They also are able to complete one 5-week elective in the specialty of their choosing.
 These rotations include private practices and hospitals; in a variety of locations-from rural family practices to inner-city clinics to major medical centers.
-The majority of clinical sites are in Pennsylvania and the surrounding states; however, rotations are available in various locations within the U.S. and abroad.
-There are some states in which we are not able to offer clinical rotations.
+The majority of clinical sites are in Pennsylvania and the surrounding states; however, rotations are available in various locations within the U.S. There are some states in which we are not able to offer clinical rotations.
 To see the most current list, please follow the link to the SFU State Authorization page.
 In January of 2012, two of our clinical students completed a five-week rotation in South Africa.
 The students stayed with a host family in Vangaurd estate.
 Rosemarie Tyger was in the Ortho Clinic.
 She applied and removed casts, checked wounds, removed sutures, read x-rays, saw patients, got a history and did physicals.
 She also assisted during surgery.
 She saw about 60-70 patients per day in the clinic.

 This lab provides a clinical-type setting where students are taught the complete history and physical exam and have the opportunity to practice exam techniques on student lab partners.
 The lab contains: